a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Select a file icon.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Apple Menu > Control Panels.
 Close the window by clicking on the close box.
 Verify nothing mis-paints.

-* Launch DeskTop.
-Select a volume icon.
-Open it.
-Verify that the open animation starts at the icon location.
-(This will be easier to observe in emulators with acceleration disabled.)
 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.

 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Release the mouse button.
 Verify that the icon is moved.